 Community foundations submit documentation to confirm they meet The National Standards for U.S. Community Foundations™.
 This documentation is peer-reviewed.
 Community Foundations reconfirm their accreditation annually.
 For more information about the program, please visit www.cfstandards.org.

-Why should my community foundation participate in National Standards?
+Why should your community foundation participate in National Standards?

-- Unlimited use of high quality, vetted sample policies and procedures specifically tailored to community foundations.
+- Sample Documents: The Council on Foundations legal team provides high quality, vetted sample policies and procedures specifically tailored to community foundations.

-- Some policymakers provide incentives to accredited community foundations through tax credits and eligibility for managing state resources.
+- Check to find out if your state provides incentives to accredited community foundations through tax credits and eligibility for managing state resources.
 See more about Iowa, Kentucky, Maryland, and California.

-- Authorization to use the National Standards Seal indicating compliance with the most rigorous standards in philanthropy and guidelines for proper use.
+- Include the National Standards Seal on your website and marketing materials to indicate compliance with the most rigorous standards in philanthropy.

-- Bonus points when applying for the HUD Secretary’s Award for Public-Private Partnerships
+- Compete for the HUD Secretary’s Award for Public-Private Partnerships and receive bonus points for accreditation.

 How is the Council connected to National Standards?